 The Edward Wesson Award for Watercolour Painting: £100

-Frinton Frames Award: £200 of pictures framed at Frinton Frames Bespoke handfinished picture frame makers
+Frinton Frames Award: £200 of picture framing at Frinton Frames bespoke handfinished picture frame makers

 The Gordon Hulson Memorial Prize for Draughtsmanship, Variety & Exploration: £200